steelThread/connect-jsonp/README.md

 as the url, including the query string, is used as a key into the cache (thanks to <a href="https://github.com/jmarca">jmarca</a> for pointing this out).

+## Testing

+    git submodule update --init
+    make test

+## TODOs

+Current this middleware proxies the res.writeHead method.
+This is limiting and will will potentially raise exceptions for apps that simply call end.

 ## License

 (The MIT License)